 (Use code WHOLESOMEYUM for 10% off, just for Wholesome Yum readers!)

 Macarons are the ultimate fancy dessert!
 This classic French sandwich cookie contains two delicate, lightly crisp, and chewy wafers surrounding a buttercream, chocolate, or jam filling.
 Many get their unique look with added food coloring, melted chocolate, or even sprinkles.

 Traditionally, macarons are made with almond flour, beaten egg whites, and powdered sugar.
-To make a sugar free French macarons recipe that tastes like the original, we’re swapping the sweetener with a safe keto option (and adding chocolate for a classic flavor!).
+To make a sugar free French macarons recipe that tastes like the original, we’re swapping the sugar with a safe keto sugar alternative (and adding chocolate for a classic flavor!).

 Why You’ll Love This Keto Macarons Recipe